While there are several NIST standards, NIST 800-171 satisfies the security requirements of the SMB sector.

 The NIST 800-171 is AT-NET’s minimum cyber security standard for our monthly contracted customers.

-The purpose of NIST 800-171 is a “security check-list” for federal agencies with regards to their interactions with “nonfederal” systems and organizations for “Controlled Unclassified Information”.
-What this means is that nonfederal (vendors usually) organizations have certain minimum standards to obtain, with regards to data protection, in order to operate with federal agencies.
+The purpose of NIST 800-171 is a “security checklist” for federal agencies with regard to their interactions with “nonfederal” systems and organizations for “Controlled Unclassified Information”.
+What this means is that nonfederal (vendors usually) organizations have certain minimum standards to obtain, with regard to data protection, in order to operate with federal agencies.

 More information about the above standards can be found here.

 Additionally, our customers are increasingly asked to allow the CMMC agent to review systems compliance.